Think Like A Vulcan Or Pounce Like A Klingon, But Don't Be A Ferengi

 Ferengi believe life is entirely about acquiring latinum, money much rarer than gold.
 They live by a code called Rules of Acquisition, which basically says to never give a sucker an even break, including your own relatives.
 Ferengi love cheating almost as much as they love acquiring latinum, but they are careful not to break a contract with another Ferengi.
 Breaking a contract results in instant loss of their Business License.
 A contract is a contract is a contract.

 For Ferengi, money is the measure of all things.
 Their god is called "the Blessed Exchequer."
-At the time of death a Ferengi must appear before him and present the profit and loss accounts of his life.
+At the time of death, a Ferengi must appear before him and present the profit and loss accounts of his life.
 Those who lived profitably and accumulated latinum are accepted into the Divine Treasury from which they can bid at auction for future lives.
 Those who lived unprofitably are sent to the Vault of Eternal Destitution.

 Who are the Ferengi?
 The word derives from the Arabic term for foreigner, meaning Western European, and was applied in India to the British and in other places to all Western capitalists.
 In a word, the Ferengi are us.
 We are surrounded by them.
 Their values threaten to engulf us.